Remote File Introspecting

 Programmatic Example

-Similarly to the CLI functionality, the output string containing the dataset structure can be retrieved such as:
+Similar to the CLI, the output string containing the dataset structure can be retrieved programmatically:

 from servicex_analysis_utils import get_structure